youlgrave-ypres/youlgrave-ypres.github.io/_design/70-the-design-competition.md

 slug: design-competition
 ---

-Phil Smith entered the competition within the three local parishes to design a 3D sculpture which would stand alone when split into two halves......  he won, below is his concept on how the sculpture should work .
+Phil Smith entered the design competition within the three local parishes to design a 3D sculpture which would stand alone when split into two halves......  he won, below is his concept on how the sculpture should work .

 The sculpture was made after a summer of training a team in stained glass skills.